Shang-Chi and the Legend of the Ten Rings poster

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Shang-Chi and Katy travel to Macau to find Xialing, actively choosing to enter the world of the Ten Rings rather than continue hiding in San Francisco., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Arrival at Ta Lo, the hidden village of Shang-Chi's mother's people.
+Of particular interest, this crucial beat Arrival at Ta Lo, the hidden village of Shang-Chi's mother's people.
 False victory as they find sanctuary and Shang-Chi connects with his heritage, but Wenwu and his army are coming., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 98 minutes (74% through) represents the emotional nadir.
 Here, Wenwu defeats Shang-Chi in combat and breaks open the Dark Gate, releasing the Dweller-in-Darkness.
-Wenwu is consumed and dies, passing the Ten Rings to Shang-Chi with his final breath., reveals the protagonist at their lowest point.
+Wenwu is consumed and dies, passing the Ten Rings to Shang-Chi with his final breath., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 107 minutes initiates the final act resolution at 81% of the runtime.
 Shang-Chi masters the Ten Rings by accepting his complete identity - both his mother's compassion and his father's strength - synthesizing the training from both parents., demonstrating the transformation achieved throughout the journey.